serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 One fix, of course, is to mark the `Int` instance as `INCOHERENT`.
-This will pick the instance with the information available at the call site, even if a different instance is available and could be picked, if more information is available.
+This will pick the instance with the information available at the call site, even if a different instance is available and could be picked if more information were available.

 ```hs
 instance {-# INCOHERENT #-} Printable Int where